|GUIDELINES FOR VACCINATING PREGNANT WOMEN|

 2Hepatitis B Vaccine: Pregnant women who are identified as being at risk for HBV infection during pregnancy (eg, having more than one sex partner during the previous 6 months, been evaluated or treated for an STD, recent or current injection drug use, or having had an HBsAg-positive sex partner) should be vaccinated.

 3Human Papillomavirus (HPV) Vaccine: HPV vaccines are not recommended for use in pregnant women.
 If a woman is found to be pregnant after initiating the vaccination series, the remainder of the 3‑dose series should be delayed until completion of pregnancy.
 Pregnancy testing is not needed before vaccination.
 If a vaccine dose has been administered during pregnancy, no intervention is needed.

 4Inactivated Influenza Vaccine (IIV): Women who are or will be pregnant during influenza season should receive IIV.
 Age appropriate vaccine formulation must be given.

-5Meningococcal (MenACWY or MPSV4) Vaccine: Pregnancy should not preclude vaccination with MenACWY or MPSV4, if indicated.
+5Meningococcal (MenACWY) Vaccine: Pregnancy should not preclude vaccination with MenACWY, if indicated.

 6Pneumococcal Conjugate Vaccine (PCV13): Pregnancy recommendations have not been published at this time.